aspose-total/Aspose.Total-Products/total/en/android-java/conversion/json-to-chm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to CHM in Android Applications" h2="Parse JSON to CHM within Android applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert JSON to CHM</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format that is easy for humans to read and write and easy for machines to parse and generate.
+CHM (Compiled HTML Help) is a Microsoft proprietary format for online help files.
+It is used to create help files for Windows applications.
+Converting JSON to CHM is a useful way to store and exchange data in a format that is easy to read and understand.

+<h2>How Aspose.Total Helps for JSON to CHM Conversion</h2>

-You can convert JSON to CHM in your Android applications in two-step process.
-Firstly, by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) you can parse JSON to PDF.
-In the second step, you can convert PDF to CHM by using Word Processing API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that can be used to convert JSON to CHM in Android applications.
+It consists of two APIs: Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) and Word Processing API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).

+The first step in the conversion process is to parse JSON to PDF using Aspose.Cells for Android via Java.
+This API provides a set of classes that can be used to read, write, and manipulate spreadsheets in various formats.
+It can be used to parse JSON to PDF and other formats such as XLS, XLSX, CSV, HTML, and ODS.

+The second step is to convert PDF to CHM using Aspose.Words for Android via Java.
+This API provides a set of classes that can be used to read, write, and manipulate documents in various formats.
+It can be used to convert PDF to CHM and other formats such as DOC, DOCX, HTML, and ODT.

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to convert JSON to CHM in Android applications.
+It provides powerful APIs that can be used to parse JSON to PDF and convert PDF to CHM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}